 Lilongwe Wildlife Trust is recruiting!
-Please also see below for current positions and those that will become vacant in the future, including the dates that applications will be accepted again.
-Unfortunately due to the high volume of prospective applications received, we may not be able to respond to every email and whilst we will keep your details on file you will still need to actively re-apply during the application period.
+Please also see below for current job positions and those that will become vacant in the future, including the dates that job applications will be accepted again.
+Unfortunately, due to the high volume of prospective applications received, we may not be able to respond to every email and whilst we will keep your details on file you will still need to actively re-apply during the application period.

-In the meantime you can find out more about our volunteer programme here
+In the meantime you can find out more about our volunteer programme here.

-The Lilongwe Wildlife Trust is seeking an outgoing, detail oriented individual to join the Wildlife Centre as our new Volunteer Coordinator.
-If you are great with people, love wildlife and want to make a difference, come join our team!
+The Lilongwe Wildlife Trust is seeking an outgoing, detail-oriented individual to join the Wildlife Centre as our new Volunteer Coordinator.
+If you are great with people, love wildlife and want to make a difference, come and join our team!
 This position is a minimum 6-month commitment with food and accommodation provided.
 Entry visa, work permit and plane travel is not provided.
 If you are looking to gain new skills in leadership, management and to work with amazing and dedicated wildlife volunteers and professionals - this could be the job for you!

 Please email your CV and interest to firstname.lastname@example.org.

-RESCUE AND REHABILITATION ASSISTANT, WILDLIFE CENTRE
+REHABILITATION MANAGEMENT ASSISTANT, WILDLIFE CENTRE

 Lilongwe Wildlife Centre is looking for a Rehabilitation Management Assistant (RMA).
 This is a mid-level managers’ position reporting to the Centre’s Rehabilitation Manager (RM).
 The RMA provides direction and guidance to a team of animal caretakers and supports where necessary the RM in all aspects of the daily management of the rehabilitation process of the Wildlife Centre animals.
 To do so the RMA must be independent and self-motivated and have the ability and confidence to develop themselves to deliver exceptional animal welfare standards and ensure that LWC’s animals are afforded the highest possible levels of care and rehabilitation at all times.